fprime-community/fprime-workshop-advanced-fprime/docs/advanced-fprime.md

 Throughout this workshop, you’ll extend and enhance this implementation with more advanced F´ concepts.

 > [!IMPORTANT]
-> Remember to source the virtual environemnt `. fprime-venv/bin/activate` before running commands in this tutorial.
+> Remember to source the virtual environment `. fprime-venv/bin/activate` before running commands in this tutorial.

 Next, generate and build the cloned project to make sure the base is working correctly: